lex-node/governance/constitution/constitution.md

 3.1.
 Unless otherwise stated in this Constitution, any controversy between members of the Council arising out of or in connection with this Constitution shall be submitted to Aragon Court for resolution under its public arbitration rules, as amended from time to time.

 3.2.
-Controversies arising out of or in connection with actions that are bound programmatically to this Constitution, meaning they are made disputable by Aragon Agreements, must be submitted before the action executes; if not, the controversy shall be deemed resolved in favor of the action. [?]
+Controversies arising out of or in connection with actions that are bound programmatically to this Constitution, must be submitted before the action executes; if not, the controversy shall be deemed resolved in favor of the action. [?]

 3.3.
 In the event that Aragon Court is not accessible, the Foundation shall refer the dispute to the International Chamber of Commerce for arbitration according to their rules.